 There is a single assessment team for UNIC-health which acts independently of central university processes and allows for a tailored approach to medical assessment and has driven change nimbly.
-The assessment strategy is robust, with structured formative and summative schedules including blueprints and standard setting policies.

-We were advised that students have study time available before their end of year knowledge tests (3-4 weeks), which allows them to focus on building their knowledge without missing clinical learning experiences.
+We were advised that students will have study time available before their end of year knowledge tests (3-4 weeks), which allows them to focus on building their knowledge without missing clinical learning experiences.

-A full range of mitigating circumstances, appeals and reasonable adjustments is available and students report feeling confident in liaising with faculty around this.
+A full range of mitigating circumstances, appeals and reasonable adjustments is available and Nicosia students report feeling confident in liaising with faculty around this.
+All of this will be employed in Athens for parity.

-We understand that, despite the UNIC-health team delivering transparent assessments in a way that allows tailoring from the central provision, the timing between the first and second (last) sitting of the year is fine (1-2 weeks).
+We understand that, despite the UNIC-health team delivering assessments in a way that allows tailoring from the central provision, the timing between the first and second (last) sitting of the year is fine (1-2 weeks).
 This was explained to us as capturing "a bad day" during the first assessment rather than allowing for remediation and improvement.
 We would see this as something that ideally would be improved, for the benefit of learning and the student experience.